Lean Six Sigma (LSS) Tools

 • Discuss and decide on the boundaries of the process (start and end).

-• Discuss and decide on the level of detail to be included in the diagram.
+• Discuss and decide on the level of detail to include in the diagram.

 • Brainstorm as a team the activities that take place.
 Write each on a sticky note.